Legal Documents for

 If your project will be divided into a few parts or phases, a Master Services Agreement is the right kind of contract.
 We’ll customize your document based on if you’re doing the work or hiring someone else to work for you.

-Services / Consulting Agreement
+General Services Agreement

 Statement of Work